-Figure 5.9 - Comparison plot for 2020 99.18 percentile of 24-hour mean SO2 concentrations

-An alternative method was used to derive the high percentile concentrations in Northern Ireland.
-This was required because area sources, predominately emissions from domestic solid and liquid fuel use, make a more significant contribution to observed high percentile concentrations in Northern Ireland than in the rest of the United Kingdom.
+Figure 5.9 - Comparison plot for 2021 99.18 percentile of 24-hour mean SO2 concentrations make a more significant contribution to observed high percentile concentrations in Northern Ireland than in the rest of the United Kingdom.
 Additionally, the smaller number of point sources in Northern Ireland means that these sources make a much smaller contribution to the observed high percentile concentrations.